 What is a senior living community?

+Nursing homes have 24-hour licensed nursing staff who provide around-the-clock clinical care.
 Because nursing homes provide skilled nursing services, you will find more clinical-type services in this setting.
 Some examples of these services include:

-- IV Therapy
+- IV therapy

 - Wound care

-- 24-hour nursing supervision for any need
+- 24-hour nursing supervision for medical needs

 - Medication management